CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ### 0_TCGAbiolinks.R

 Download expression and mutation data from TCGAbiolinks.
-In case you can not download the data with the code, do it manually (https://portal.gdc.cancer.gov/projects/TCGA-COAD)
+In case you can not download the data using the code (you should be able), do it manually (https://portal.gdc.cancer.gov/projects/TCGA-COAD)

 ### 1_Data_Filtering_TCGA.R